adambard/learnxinyminutes-docs/perl6.html.markdown

 ### Exceptions
 # Exceptions are built on top of classes, in the package `X` (like `X::IO`).
 # In Perl6 exceptions are automatically 'thrown'
-open 'foo' #> Failed to open file foo: no such file or directory
+open 'foo'; #> Failed to open file foo: no such file or directory
 # It will also print out what line the error was thrown at and other error info

-# You can throw your own exceptions using `die`:
+# You can throw an exception using `die`:
 die 'Error!'; #=> Error!
 # Or more explicitly:
 die X::AdHoc.new(payload => 'Error!');